Fruit Is Brain Food! Health Benefits for Memory and More

 Meet the Brain Food Expert

-Nella is a senior neuroscience dietician at UC Davis Health in Sacramento, California.
+Nella is a senior neuroscience dietitian at UC Davis Health in Sacramento, California.
 She specializes in helping people recover from brain-related injuries and illnesses, like traumatic brain injuries, strokes, aneurysms, brain tumors, and brain surgery.

 She works directly with the hospital’s neurologists and neurosurgeons to choose what patients will eat while they’re recovering.
 And she sat down with The FruitGuys to talk about why fruit is brain food and how we can all take advantage of it.